-"On high ground adjacent to the small French village of Villers-Bretonneux, one of Tony Abbott's legacies as prime minister is scheduled for completion and opening on Anzac Day 2018 at Villers-Bretonneux - the Sir John Monash Interpretive Centre, a state-of-the-art visitors' gateway to the Western Front.
-DVA Link: Sir John Monash Centre:
+On high ground adjacent to the small French village of Villers-Bretonneux - and opened on Anzac Day 2018 - at the rear of the Villers-Bretonneux Australian WW1 War Memorial - is the new Sir John Monash Centre, a state-of-the-art visitors' gateway to the Western Front.

 Monash: 'The Forgotten Anzac'

 55 Minute video: The Forgotten Anzac: A superb doco-drama: